 Bus lanes on Broadway will help reduce travel time for bus riders and make bus service more reliable.

 This Bikeway runs from 14th St in downtown to Broadway near the Caldecott Tunnel

 Enhancing connectivity between Chinatown, Old Oakland, Jack London District, and the waterfront.

 The Brooklyn Basin project site is approximately 64 acres of waterfront property with 3,100 residential units, 200,000 square feet of ground-floor commercial space, and approximately 32 acres of parks and public open space.

-The City of Oakland is seeking cost effective pathways to eliminate natural gas use in buildings.
-This page provides details of outreach, engagement, and data regarding health and climate impacts of natural gas, electric alternatives to gas systems, and cost-effectiveness analysis.
+The City of Oakland is pursuing cost-effective, equitable pathways to eliminate natural gas use in buildings.
+See below for details of outreach, engagement, and data on the health and climate impacts of natural gas, electric alternatives to gas systems, and cost-effectiveness analysis.